robertwenner/comics/doc/outputs.md

 ## `Comic::Out::Sizemap`

 Generates a size map showing all different overall sizes used in the comics.
-This can help figuring out what size works nicely for one's style.
+This can help figuring out what size works nicely for your comic style.
+It's probably not useful once you've defined your comic size(s).

 The size map is configured like this: